ejanjoh/BeagleBone-Black/README.md

 - ver 1.3: The pll’s and clock’s needed by DDR3 512 MB SDRAM on EMIF is configured and are up and running.

+- ver 1.4: Cleaned up the make and linker scripts.